Integreight/1Sheeld-Arduino-Library/README.md

 ## Changelog ##

-To see what has changed in recent versions of 1Sheeld Android SDK, see the [Change Log](CHANGELOG.md).
+To see what has changed in recent versions of 1Sheeld Arduino Library, see the [Change Log](CHANGELOG.md).

 ## Other Implementations ##